Quantization for uniform distributions of Cantor dusts on $\mathbb{R}^2$: Abstract

 \section{Abstract}

-Quantization of a probability distribution is the process of estimating a given probability by a discrete probability that assumes only a finite number of levels in its support.
-Let $P$ be a Borel probability measure on $\mathbb R^2$ which has support the Sierpi\'nski carpet generated by the four contractive similarity mappings on $\mathbb R^2$ with equal similarity ratios.
-For this probability measure, in this paper, the optimal sets of $n$-means and the $n$th quantization errors are determined for all $n\geq 2$.
-In addition, it is shown that the quantization dimension of the measure $P$ exists, and coincides with the Hausdorff dimension of the Sierpi\'nski carpet, the Hausdorff dimension and the packing dimensions of the probability measure $P$, but the quantization coefficient for $P$ does not exist.
+Let $P$ be a Borel probability measure on $\mathbb R^2$ supported by the Cantor dusts generated by a set of $4^u,\ u\geq 1$, contractive similarity mappings satisfying the strong separation condition.
+For this probability measure, we determine the optimal sets of $n$-means and the $n$th quantization errors for all $n\geq 2$.
+In addition, it is shown that though the quantization dimension of the measure $P$ is known, the quantization coefficient for $P$ does not exist.